 If either the DRE or PSA test suggests that cancer might be present, your doctor may recommend the following tests:

-- Transrectal ultrasound -- using a small probe inserted into the rectum, sound waves help get a visual image of the prostate.
+- Transrectal ultrasound.
+Using a small probe inserted into the rectum, sound waves help provide a visual image of the prostate.

 If the biopsy shows the presence of cancer, you may need more tests to see if the cancer has spread:

-Some prostate cancers may grow very slowly, while others are aggressive.
-Right now doctors can’t be sure who needs treatment and who does not.
-That means some men who may not need treatment may get it.
+Some prostate cancers grow very slowly, while others are aggressive.
+Right now doctors cannot be sure who needs treatment and who does not.
+That means some men who do not need treatment may get it.
 Prostate cancer treatments can have unwanted side effects, such as erectile dysfunction and incontinence.

 Studies also suggest that the following lifestyle changes may help reduce your risk of prostate cancer: